Joining the 100,000 Genomes Project research community

 Become a member of an existing GeCIP domain

-Please use this form to apply to become a member of an existing domain.
+Please read the information below carefully, then use this form to apply to join an existing GeCIP domain:

-Any member of staff at an NHS Genomic Medicine Centre that has helped to recruit patients can become a member relevant GeCIP domain if they request it.
-GMC staff should also use the form to become a member of a domain.
+Note that any member of staff at an NHS Genomic Medicine Centre that has helped to recruit patients can become a member relevant GeCIP domain if they request it using the application form above.

 Membership of GeCIP is open to any individual, student or member of staff, who is affiliated with: